Charles Larpenteur

-Charles Larpenteur, born 1803, died 1872, was an American fur trader, whose memoir and diary frequently have been used as a source to fur trade history.
+Charles Larpenteur (1803–1872) was an American fur trader whose memoir and diary frequently have been used as sources about fur trade history.

 Fur trade

 Larpenteur was the son of a Bonapartiste gentleman who left France in disgust after the Bourbon restoration, and settled in Baltimore with his family.
 As a young adult Larpenteur moved to St. Louis.
 In 1833 he took employment as a common engagé with the Rocky Mountain Fur Company.
 The outfit under Robert Campbell first moved overland, with pack train and cattle, to the Green River rendezvous.
 After having completed its business there, the outfit continued to the mouth of the Yellowstone River, where it built Fort William, in close vicinity to the competing American Fur Company's already standing Fort Union.
-William Sublette, almost as soon as the post was finished, sold Fort William to the American Fur Company; Larpenteur becoming a clerk at Fort Union under Kenneth McKenzie.
-He served the company and its successor (Bernard Pratte & Company, and Pierre Chouteau, Jr. & Company) for many years, mostly at Fort Union.
-During that period, Larpenteur built Fort Alexander, a trading post for the Crows on the Yellowstone, after having set fire to the deserted Fort Van Buren, in the vicinity.
+William Sublette, almost as soon as the post was finished, sold Fort William to the American Fur Company, and Larpenteur became a clerk at Fort Union under Kenneth McKenzie.
+He served the company and its successor (Bernard Pratte & Company, and Pierre Chouteau Jr. & Company) for many years, mostly at Fort Union.
+During that period, Larpenteur built Fort Alexander, a trading post for the Crow Nation on the Yellowstone River, after having set fire to the deserted Fort Van Buren, in the vicinity.

 In 1860, Larpenteur became partner in an independent fur trading venture, Larpenteur, Smith & Company.
 The outfit went west over St. Paul and Pembina, and Larpenteur erected a trading post at Poplar River.
 Back in St. Louis in 1861, the company was reorganized as Larpenteur, Lemon & Company, due to dissension among the original partners.
 The same year, 1862, Larpenteur became a fur trader with a new company, La Barge, Harkness & Company.
 In 1864 Larpenteur was back at Fort Union, now as Bourgeois or manager.
 Within a short time, however, the fort was sold the new Northwestern Fur Company, and Larpenteur resigned.
 In 1866 he served as an Assiniboine interpreter for the Indian Peace Commission, and the following year he became a fur trader for Durfee & Peck, but was fired after a conflict.
-In 1869 Larpenteur brought his family from Iowa to Fort Buford, where he established a trading post.
+In 1869, Larpenteur brought his family from Iowa to Fort Buford, where he established a trading post.
 New regulations in 1870 limited the number of traders to one approved sutler per military post, and Larpenteur applied to the secretary of war, William W. Belknap for approval.
 This was, however, refused, and Larpenteur returned with his family to Iowa, where he died in 1872.